RoySegall/gizra.com/src/_posts/2018-02-05-elm-related-types.md

 ```

 Now, suppose you want to be able to view a `Child` in a roughly similar way,
-while avoiding as much code repitition as is reasonable.
+while avoiding as much code repetition as is reasonable.
 One way is to
 generalize the whole function, using tagged types or type classes (the
 approaches we've considered so far).
 But that's not the first technique I'd
 actually reach for.
 The first technique I'd reach for is generalizing the